rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-fedora-31.md

    Enter the credentials that you configured in the previous section.

 Nextcloud then installs the base system as well as a few applications you might find useful.
-After this finishes, the Nextcloud panel displays and you are ready to upload some files.
+After this finishes, the Nextcloud panel displays, and you are ready to upload some files.